FESCA @ ETAPS 2011

 Proceedings

-Final versions of accepted regular papers will be published in a special issue of the Electronic Notes in Theoretical Computer Science (ENTCS) (under negotiation).
-The tool demonstration papers will not appear in the ENTCS proceedings.
-However, all papers (both regular and tool demonstration papers) will be included in the pre-proceedings of the workshop, which will be printed and distributed among participants at the workshop.
+Final versions of accepted regular papers will be published in a special issue of the Electronic Notes in Theoretical Computer Science (ENTCS).
+The tool demonstration papers will not appear in the ENTCS proceedings, but will be included in the electronic pre-proceedings (distributed at the workhop) and made available on the workshop website.

 Dates